mdn/browser-compat-data/schemas/compat-data-schema.md

 }
 ```

-This also helps with maintaining derivatives with a different release schedule than its upstream counterpart.
+This also helps with maintaining derivatives with a different release schedule than their upstream counterpart.
 For example, let's say that a new feature was introduced in Chrome 100, but the latest Samsung Internet release is based on Chrome 96.
-Rather than set Samsung Internet to `{version_added: false}` and then follow up to update the data when a new version is released, we can set it to `"mirror"` instead, which will automatically change to the version number of the new, matching release.
+Rather than setting Samsung Internet to `{version_added: false}` and then following up to update the data when a new version is released, we can set it to `"mirror"` instead, which will automatically change to the version number of the new, matching release.

 #### The `support_statement` object